 The dua of the oppressed holds a very important place in Islam.
-When a person suffers injustice, oppression or a painful hardship, they can turn to Allah with sincere supplication to seek justice, relief and protection.
+When a person suffers injustice, oppression or a difficult trial, they can turn to Allah with a sincere supplication, asking for justice, relief and protection.

-Supplication, known as du‘a in Arabic, is a direct connection between the servant and the Lord.
-It allows the believer to express distress, need and trust in Allah without any intermediary.
+Supplication, called du‘a in Arabic, is a direct link between the servant and their Lord.
+It allows the believer to express their distress, their need and their trust in Allah, without any intermediary.

 Here is a short dua of the oppressed against injustice: